Tests whether the end has been reached for the current input stream or for the input stream Stream.

 A valid Prolog input stream, defaults to the current input stream.

-Checks if the end has been reached for the specified input stream.
+Checks whether the end has been reached for the specified input stream.
 An input stream reaches the end when all items (characters or bytes) except ‘EOF’ (-1) of the stream have been read.
 It remains at the end after ‘EOF’ has been read.

 Stream errors (see ref-iou-sfh-est).

 at_end_of_stream/[0,1] never blocks.
 If reading ahead

 stream is actually at its end.
 If you want to ensure that the end-of-stream